What is the Shortest Time to Complete an Electrician Trade School?

 Opportunity to Network

-As you attend classes, you will make strong relationships with classmates.
+As you attend electrician courses, you will make strong relationships with classmates.
 Those classmates have the same goal and are also looking to start working as electricians.
-Keeping in contact with those classmates may be an opportunity to fill an employment gap later in your career.
+Keeping in contact with them is an opportunity to fill an employment gap later in your career.
 You may even make some strong relationships with fellow classmates that will continue outside the classroom.
-The Electrical Applications Training program is a great way to network and keep in touch with others in the industry.
+The Electrical Applications Training program is a great way to network with others in the industry.

 Career Services